Safecast/Pocketcast-iOS/README.md

 - Must support receiving pGeigie "burst" transmissions, of several measurements [how many?] at a fixed time interval [when?]
 - First, the time of each pGeigie measurement should be computed. [offset some pushlatency?]
 - Next, each pGeigie measurement should be matched to the closest time index from LocationBuffer using LocationBuffer_Interpolate()

+Update (2015-04-28): After feedback from Ray regarding a low-energy mode suitable for 24/7 operation using CoreLocation significant change functionality that would not be uploadable to the current API, some additional requirements to accomodate this emerged.

+Low-Power To Do:
+- Default to the low-power significant changes CoreLocation mode.
+Note data recorded in this manner cannot be submitted to the API currently due to the assumptions made in point geometry regarding spatial precision.
+- Allow a toggle to return to the normal high-energy, higher-precision dGPS mode suitable for Safecast surveys.
+In the UI, this could be implemented by requiring the user to start and end a survey specifically.
+(TBD)

 ### Version 0.3